NimraTalha/Physical-AI-Humaoid-Robotics-Book/website/docs/chapter-2-basics-of-humanoid-robotics.md

     apply_torque_to_ankle_joints(torque_correction)
 ```

-This simple controller adjusts ankle torques to maintain upright posture.
+This simple controller adjusts the ankle torques to help the robot maintain an upright posture.

 ## Summary

 Humanoid robots combine mechanical design, actuation, sensing, and control to achieve human-like motion.
-The field draws on mechanical engineering, control theory, and AI to create machines that can navigate and interact with human environments.
+The field draws on mechanical engineering, control theory, and AI to create machines that can successfully navigate and interact with human environments.

 **Key Takeaways:**
-- Humanoids have 25-30 degrees of freedom to mimic human motion
+- Humanoids have 25-30 degrees of freedom to mimic human motion.
-- Actuator choice (electric, hydraulic, pneumatic) involves trade-offs in power, precision, and safety
+- The choice of actuator (electric, hydraulic, or pneumatic) involves trade-offs in power, precision, and safety.
-- Sensors provide feedback for perception (vision) and control (encoders, IMUs)
+- Sensors provide crucial feedback for perception (vision) and control (encoders, IMUs).
-- Kinematics and dynamics are essential for planning and executing motion
+- Kinematics and dynamics are mathematical tools that are essential for planning and executing motion.

 ## Further Reading